ls1intum/Apollon/docs/source/dev/repository-overview.rst

 On the top level we have the separation between `components`, `i18n`, `packages`, `scenes`, `services` and `utils`.

-#. `components` contains all non diagram specific react components.
+#. `components` contains all non diagram type specific react components.
 It contains all the components the user uses to interact with.

 #. `i18n` contains the json files with the translations of string keys in different languages